Abbott Elementary season 2: Audience response

 The season, just like the first, received overwhelming support from fans and celebrities alike; including Keke Palmer and Henry Winkler.
 The most notable support being from actor Brian Tyree Henry, who responded to a joke made about him during the "Wrong Delivery" cold open.
 He sent his supports sending flowers and a written note to Brunson personally; Henry was mistaken for actor Brian Austin Green by Barbara Howard during the scene.
-In addition, media personality, rapper and host of the The Joe Budden Podcast Joe Budden acknowledged his name being mentioned during the "Read-a-Thon" episode, stating in a Twitter post; "Nah don’t gas me..
+In addition, media personality, rapper and host of The Joe Budden Podcast Joe Budden acknowledged his name being mentioned during the "Read-a-Thon" episode, stating in a Twitter post; "Nah don't gas me..
 I love that show lol."

-Ralph was an honorable mention for "TVLine Performer of the Week" for the fifteenth episode in the season, "Fire", with the authors giving praise to her performance and stating, "This week’s Abbott Elementary gave Emmy Award winner Sheryl Lee Ralph another chance to show off her impressive comedy chops. - Ralph brought the typically composed teacher to the brink, delivering increasingly hilarious and ridiculous declarations with determined energy (“I never listen to Chaka Khan’s ‘Through the Fire’ when it comes up on my Pandora.
-I'm every woman, not a pyromaniac”)."
+Ralph was an honorable mention for "TVLine Performer of the Week" for the fifteenth episode in the season, "Fire", with the authors giving praise to her performance and stating, "This week's Abbott Elementary gave Emmy Award winner Sheryl Lee Ralph another chance to show off her impressive comedy chops. - Ralph brought the typically composed teacher to the brink, delivering increasingly hilarious and ridiculous declarations with determined energy ("I never listen to Chaka Khan's 'Through the Fire' when it comes up on my Pandora.
+I'm every woman, not a pyromaniac")."

 Ratings

 The season premiered on September 21, 2022, following premiere episodes of The Conners and The Goldbergs.
-The second season moves it’s time slot from Tuesday at 9:00 p.m.
+The second season moves its time slot from Tuesday at 9:00 p.m.
 (EST) to Wednesday at 9:00 p.m.
 (EST).
 The premiere episode "Development Day", received a total of 4.30 million viewers after 35 days of multi-platform viewing, 73% higher than the pilot which garnered 3.67 million viewers in total.
 The episode became the highest viewed episode of an ABC series since the series finale of Modern Family.
 "Read-a-Thon" would later top the viewership of the first episode, bringing to 4.34 million viewers after 35 days of multi-platform viewing.